Epic Fail: Emulators can tolerate polynomially many edge faults for free: Main Size Analysis (assuming dispersion)

 \subsection{Graph Cleaning}

 We first use some standard combinatorial arguments to make some additional assumptions on $H$ without loss of generality.
-In particular, since our goal is to prove an upper bound on $|E(H)|$ based on the fact that it has $2k$ double-blocking set of size $|B| \le f|E(H)|$, we may assume without loss of generality that the following are true: \begin{itemize} \item Every edge in $H$ participates in at most $f$ pairs in $B$. \item If $d$ is the average degree of a node in $H$, then every node has degree $\Theta(d)$. \item $f = o(d)$. \end{itemize}
+In particular, since our goal is to prove an upper bound on $|E(H)|$ based on the fact that it has $2k$ double-blocking set of size $|B| \le f|E(H)|$, we may assume without loss of generality that the following are true: \begin{itemize} \item Every edge in $H$ participates in at most $f$ pairs in $B$. \item If $d$ is the average degree of a node in $H$, then every node has degree $\Theta(d)$. \item $f \leq d/(Ck)$ for some large constant $C$.
+Note that we are assuming $k$ is a constant, so this is equivalent to saying that $f \leq d/C'$ for a large constant $C'$. \end{itemize}

 The proof that we can assume these without loss of generality is relatively standard, so we defer it to Appendix~\ref{app:cleaning}.
 From now on, we will make these assumptions on $H$.
 We also carry forward the notation $d$ for the average degree in $H$.